ninjaaron/pyfil/README.rst

 These are empty containers you might wish to add items to during iteration, for example.

-- x is always the return value of the previous expression.
+- x is always the return value of the previous expression unless --exec.

 The execution environment also has a special object for stdin, creatively named ``stdin``.
 This differs from sys.stdin in that it